LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

        ...
    :- end_category.

-If a category implements one or more protocols then the opening directive will be:
+If a category implements one or more protocols, then the opening directive will be:

 ::